What is a TFSA?

 Money you withdraw can be re-contributed in the same year, as long as you have available contribution room.
 If you over-contribute you will be subject to a 1% penalty for each month you are in excess.

 The TFSA can help you get into the habit of setting aside money on a regular basis.
 Speak with your advisor about setting up an automatic savings plan directly from your bank account.

 Finding extra money to put into a savings account may be hard when you're trying to pay off your mortgage, save for your child's education and put money aside for retirement.
-Your advisor may be able to help create a savings strategy incorporating a TFSA that meets your needs for today and tomorrow.
+Your advisor may be able to help create a savings strategy incorporating a tax-free savings account that meets your needs for today and tomorrow.

 Saving money has never been as important as now.
-Investing in a TFSA will help ensure a healthy retirement income while protecting your assets from taxable withdrawals.
+Investing in a tax-free savings account will help ensure a healthy retirement income while protecting your assets from taxable withdrawals.

-Speak with your advisor about ways to ensure you receive your retirement income in the most tax-efficient way while putting money aside in a TFSA for the unexpected.
+Speak with your advisor about ways to ensure you receive your retirement income in the most tax-efficient way while putting money aside in a tax-free savings account for the unexpected.